rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 *Bachet*'s positional *sbits* numeration, called nowadays **balanced ternary numeral system** [25]_ , is simulating a weight balance scale where the number *n* and the potential negative powers of 3 are put on the right tray and the potential positive powers of 3 are put on the left tray.
 The equation for *n = 5* gives for instance :math:`3^2 = (n + 3^1 + 3^0)`.
 And the *sbits* encoding corresponds hence to the string '+1-1-1'.
 As, this representation is isomorphic to a base 3 ternary encoding, every positive or negative integer may so be represented with a unique *sbits* string.
 With four powers of 3, namely :math:`{3^3, 3^2, 3^1, 3^0}`, one may for instance represent any value in the integer range -40 to +40. *Bachet* showed that this bipolar weighing system relies on the smallest possible number of balance weights -base powers- needed in order to balance the scale for any given integer weight *n* [BAC-1622p]_.

-The Digraph3 :py:mod:`bachetNumbers` module provides with the :py:class:`~bachetNumbers.BachetNumber` class an implementation for such *sbits* encoded integers.
+The Digraph3 :py:mod:`bachetNumbers` module provides with the :py:class:`~bachetNumbers.BachetInteger` class an implementation for such *sbits* encoded integers.
 Instantiating a *Bachet* number may be done either with an integer value or with a vector of sbits (see :numref:`BachetNumbers` Lines  2, 6, 11 and 15).
 The class provides the classical arithmetic operators from the standard *int* class, like binary *addition* and unary *negating* and *reversing* as illustrated in Lines 20 and 32-34 below.

 .. code-block:: pycon
    :caption: Working with *Bachet* sbits encoded numbers